kingsdigitallab/aisteroids/README.md

 ![A(I)steroids gameplay screenshot](assets/images/gameplay.png)

-## Running the game
+## Download

-To run the game, you need to have [Love2D](https://love2d.org/) installed, and a copy of the game from the [releases](https://github.com/kingsdigitallab/aisteroids/releases).
+To download the game, go to the [releases](https://github.com/kingsdigitallab/aisteroids/releases) page and download the appropriate package for your platform.

+> [!WARNING]
+> The Mac version is not signed, you may need to ignore the security warning
+> to be able to run it.

 ## Data